poptomas/ner-pd/README.md

 ### Divergence Experiment

 Divergence experiment visualizes named entity probability distributions.
 Based on the probability distributions, Jensen-Shannon divergence is computed and visualized.
-The visualization consists of probability distributions (alltogether + pairwise) and JS divergence (alltogether + pairwise).
+The visualization consists of probability distributions (all together + pairwise) and JS divergence (all together + pairwise).

 A command to reproduce the experiment:
 ```